inductjs/core/README.md

 # Induct
-WORK IN PROGRESS
+WORK IN PROGRESS, NOT USABLE

-NodeJS API mockup and generation tool based on database schemas
+Helper library for quickly REST API's, with support for ExpressJS and Azure Functions.

 # License
 MIT